 **Face the proper color and reflector to the oncoming traffic.
 Place the units back to back about one quarter inch (6.0 mm) apart.

 C. Installation.
-Attach work zone raised pavement markers to clean dry and sound pavement.
+Attach work zone raised pavement markers to clean, dry and sound pavement.
 Remove all loose gravel, sand and dirt from the area of the line.
 The minimum pavement temperature for installation is 50 F (10 C).
-When markers areattached to new concrete pavement with curing compound remaining, remove the curing compound membrane by sandblasting or other mechanical cleaning method.
+When markers are being attached to new concrete pavement with curing compound remaining, remove the curing compound membrane by sandblasting or other mechanical cleaning method.
 Install markers in accordance with the manufacturer's recommendations.

 Work zone raised pavement markers are not suitable for use from October 15 to April 1.
 If the Contractor elects to start or continue work zone pavement markers during this period, and they fail or are subsequently removed or destroyed by snow and ice control activities, immediately, at his expense, provide a substitute traffic guidance system which is effective during day and night and which is acceptable to the Engineer.
 Other than for replacement of failed WZRPMs, new installations of WZRPMs are not permitted from October 1 to April 1.